 Every old story is in fact many stories.
 A piece of oral tradition is like a many-limbed tree.
 As it grows and matures it branches out over and over.
 Every teller who passes on the tale adds or takes away a piece of it, reshaping it according to the teller’s context in history and place.
 Still, the skeleton of the story remains recognizable, because the bones contain the wisdom, the old truth, the regenerative pieces that are reanimated over and over by those of us who share them.

-The essential truth contained in the idiom “a wolf in sheep’s clothing” is evident to any investigator, because it has appeared in so many times and places.
-According to my research, the first time it appeared was in the Bible, in the Gospel of Matthew, as a warning against false prophets.
+The essential truth contained in the idiom “a wolf in sheep’s clothing” has appeared in many times and places.
+According to my research, the first time was in the Bible, in the Gospel of Matthew, as a warning against false prophets.
 The sermon goes on to suggest that actions speak louder than words.
 Thereafter, the phrase was repeated in other Christian religious writing and from there entered into European vernacular.
 A Latin proverb arose: “Under a sheep’s skin often hides a wolfish mind.”

 A 12th century Greek wrote a fable about a wolf who changed his appearance in order to get access to ample food.
 He put on a sheepskin and mingled with a flock of sheep, fooling the shepherd.
 The disguised wolf was shut up with the sheep for the night.
 The shepherd decided he wanted mutton for his supper, so he took his knife and killed the deceitful wolf, mistaking it for a sheep.
 Here is a branch in the story tree.
 The Gospel reference warns against deceitful teachers.
 The Greek fable warns that evil-doing carries a penalty.
 The bones of the story — the consequences of a wolf disguising itself as a sheep — are the same.
 The story is now two-dimensional.
 Such a pretence is dangerous for both wolf and sheep.